FlorianWilk/SpotMicroAI/README.md

 ## c) Training

 There is no real Training-Code yet.
-I am still playing around with Kinematics.
-My current idea is to do the RL-Training Outputs not on Velocity or even Position-Values, but on Bezier(?)-Curves/combination of linear? which can describe the trajectories of Body and Legs.

 ## Credits and thanks

 - Deok-yeon Kim creator of SpotMicro
 - Boston Dynamics who built this incredible SpotMini,
 - Ivan Krasin - https://ivankrasin.com/about/ - thanks for inspiration and chatting